oracle-livelabs/goldengate/ogg-json/provision/provision.md

   >**Note:** We recommend letting our stack create the VCN to reduce the potential for errors.

-1. Identify the ORM stack zip file downloaded in *Lab: Prepare Setup*
+1. Identify the ORM stack zip file downloaded in *Lab Prepare Setup Task 1*
 2. Log in to Oracle Cloud
 3. Open up the hamburger menu in the top left corner.
 Click **Developer Services**, and choose **Resource Manager > Stacks**.
 Choose the compartment in which you would like to install the stack.
 Click **Create Stack**.